Ryan Internal Medicine is located two blocks west of Flagstaff

 We specialize in primary care for adults: providing wellness physicals, preventive medicine including diagnostic cardiology and treating chronic diseases like diabetes and asthma.
 Additionally we strive to take care of the whole patient and will coordinate the care you receive from other specialists.
 Read more information about the Medicare Wellness visits.

 We offer same day or next day appointments for sick and urgent appointments and are open 5 days a week, Monday through Friday.
 We are contracted with a variety of major insurance companies and are currently a Medicare provider.
-Unfortunately, we are not accepting new Medicare patients at this time.

 Additionally, Ryan Internal Medicine has invested in and been using electronic medical records since 2008.
 This allows us to provide safe, confidential, legible care including electronic prescribing and web access.
 Using Patient Portal you can view record, balances, and lab results as well email requests for appointments, questions, etc.